 The Role of Fat in Making Biscuits

 So let’s first talk about the role of fat in biscuits.
 Fat adds flavor and moisture to baked goods.
-Fat also prevents gluten develop giving your baked goods a crisp, crumbly texture.
+Fat also prevents gluten development, giving your baked goods a crisp, crumbly texture.
 In biscuits, fat helps with leavening (rise).
 The small chunks of fat melt and leave tiny air pockets to help lift the dough and give the biscuit its unique texture.
 Butter also has water that evaporates, and the steam further lifts the biscuit, making it light and flaky.

-So What is Different in Butter vs Shortening
+So What is Different in Butter vs. Shortening

 Butter can create a looser dough that is less cohesive.
-Butter is also more difficult to work with because it melts at a lower temperature and is critical to avoid melting the butter when handling the dough.
+Butter is also more difficult to work with because it melts at a lower temperature, and is critical to avoid melting the butter when handling the dough.
 Butter does give the dough a slightly lighter, flakier texture and gives the biscuit its buttery flavor.

 Shortening does make the dough a bit more cohesive.
 You do have to be careful, though, not to overwork the biscuit dough as it comes together.
 However, you do not have to worry about melting the fat when handling the dough due to shortening’s higher melting point.
 Shortening will also give the biscuit a slightly more crumbly texture.

 Ultimately, butter or shortening comes down to personal preference.
 I have biscuit recipes that use butter and recipes that use shortening.
 For this recipe, I like shortening as the dough is easier to work with, and I don’t miss the butter flavor, given the biscuit is rolled in butter and sugar before serving.

 If you made this recipe, I’d love to hear about it!
 Please leave a review or a comment letting me know how things turned out.
 Happy baking!